-Tony Julius, a.k.a.
-Antonis Giouzelis, left his small village of Kyparissi, Laconia (Peloponnese) in the early 20th century, in search of a better future in the United States, yet he never forgot his roots.
+Antonis Giouzelis, later became known as Tony Julius, left his native village of Kyparissi, Laconia (Peloponnese) in the early 20th century in search of a better future in the United States, but never forgot his roots.
 So great was his love for his birthplace that he bequeathed most of his fortune to the Tony Julius Fund, which was established to improve the lives of the village’s residents in perpetuity.
-Today, thanks to a bequest managed by the King Baudouin Foundation United States (KBFUS) in partnership with the Bodossaki Foundation, his memory remains very much alive among the residents of his native village.
+Today, thanks to the Tony Julius Fund, which is managed by the King Baudouin Foundation United States (KBFUS), with the support of the Bodossaki Foundation, his memory remains very much alive among the residents of his native village.
 There are several projects and initiatives, implemented with full transparency, which serve to sustain and constantly improve the quality of their lives.

-- The infrastructure of the village’s primary school, built in late 19th century to architectural drawings by the German architect Ernst Ziller, was upgraded.
-In particular, the school’s lavatories, boiler room and roof were repaired and electronic equipment (one PC per student), together with an interactive whiteboard, were delivered.
+- The infrastructure of the village primary school, which was built in the late 19th century according to the designs of the German architect Ernst Ziller, has been upgraded.
+In particular, the school’s roof, boiler room and toilets were repaired, and electronic equipment (PC, photocopier and interactive whiteboard) were provided.

 - A new playground was installed in the village centre, together with new benches.

-- The roof of the church of the Holy Trinity underwent maintenance and was painted.
+- The roof of the Church of the Holy Trinity has undergone maintenance and been repainted.

-- The footpaths to the bay of Saint George and the Acropolis of Kyphanta were opened up and maintained.
+- The footpaths to St George Bay and the Acropolis of Kyphanta have been opened to visitors and maintained.

-- Financial assistance was granted to local residents in need, in accordance with the provisions of Tony Julius’ will.
+- Financial assistance has been granted to local residents in need, in accordance with the provisions of Tony Julius’s will.